mittalboi/xv6/README.md

 - We can keep updating dynamic_priority , niceness and times_chosen here itself.
 - The system call, setpriority() can be easily implemented by making a stub in user space, and changing the appropriate files as we did in spec 1.

+### Performance Analysis:

+#### RR:
+Average RTime: 3
+Average WTime: 103

+#### FCFS:
+Average RTime: 4
+Average WTime: 104

+#### PBS:
+Average RTime: 4
+Average WTime: 105

+#### LBS:
+Average RTime: 5
+Average WTime: 107

+**Conclusions:**
+As we see, the Round Robin Scheduler is the most efficient and the least efficient is the Lottery Based Scheduler.
+This is because the Round Robin Scheduler is the most fair scheduler, as it gives equal time to all the processes.
+The Lottery Based Scheduler is the least fair scheduler, as it gives more time to the processes with more tickets.
+The PBS is also a fair scheduler, but it is not as fair as the RR, as it gives more time to the processes with higher priority.
+The FCFS is also a fair scheduler, but it is not as fair as the RR, as it gives more time to the processes that were created earlier.

 ## Copy on Write Fork

+- Whenever we create a new child using fork(), we make the child point to the physical address of the memory instead of making a separate copy of the memory.
+This is done to save memory and time.
+But, if the child process tries to write to the memory, then we make a copy of the memory and make the child point to the new copy.
+This is called copy on write fork.

+- Each entry of the pagetable has a count variable attached to it to keep track of how many processes are sharing it at any given point of time.
+As soon as count falls to 0, the function kfree() is used to free the pagetable entries.